Cincinnati vs. Tulsa NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Cincinnati and its opponents have combined to put up more than 55 points in four of eight games this season.
+- Cincinnati's games this season have gone over 55 points four of eight times.

 - Tulsa's games have gone over 55 points in five of seven chances this season.

-- Saturday's total is 9.3 points lower than the two team's combined 64.3 points per game average.
+- The two teams combine to score 64.3 points per game, 9.3 more than the over/under in this contest.

-- This contest's over/under is 9.8 points more than the 45.2 these two squads combine to allow per game this season.
+- These two squads combine to surrender 45.2 points per game, 9.8 fewer than this contest's over/under.

-- The Bearcats and their opponents score an average of 52.7 points per game, 2.3 fewer than Saturday's total.
+- Bearcats games have an average total of 52.7 points this season, 2.3 fewer than Saturday's over/under.

-- The 55-point over/under for this game is one point below the 56 points per game average total in Golden Hurricane games this season.
+- In 2021, games involving the Golden Hurricane have averaged a total of 56.0 points, 1.0 more than the set total in this contest.

 Cincinnati Stats and Trends